Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 If you’d like something a bit easier, or if you or your companion have limited mobility, a hop-on-hop-off Paris bus tour is a great option for getting around.
 These bus tours take you from attraction to attraction and let Paris unfold in front of you.

-Bonus: if you book the full day tour from London to Paris by train, they include a hop-on hop-off bus tour for free.
+Bonus: If you book the full day tour from London to Paris by train, it includes a guided tour by bus and a Seine River cruise.

 Book an early train from London to Paris and a late train back to London.